axone-protocol/docs/docs/faq/faq.md

 - Unbounded Resources: This category is dedicated to data streams, allowing real-time data processing.
 - Processing Services: Axone can manage various digital processing services, including algorithms and AI models.
 - Infrastructure Services: Additionally, Axone can handle any infrastructure services such as storage and computation or ID.

-For more in-depth information, you can refer to our dedicated documentation [here](./whitepaper/solution#the-dataverse).

 ## Why do you distinguish zones and digital resources?